 Proposals for MathFest are due October 15 of the previous year.
 Proposals for the Joint Math Meetings are due January 31 of the previous year.
 To help the CPS committee balance its work load, organizers who submit proposals by the previous December 20 (about six weeks earlier) will be given priority and will receive committee approval or suggestions for revision in sufficient time for revised proposals to be reconsidered by the committee.

 Late proposals will be considered only if (i) the committee has time after reviewing all on-time proposals, (ii) the program has availability, and (iii) the proposal would significantly contribute towards a better-balanced program.

 MAA Invited Paper Sessions (IPS) are designed to provide "substantial mathematical content in the MAA program at each national meeting."
-With this goal in mind, the MAA?s Committee on Invited Paper Sessions solicits sessions devoted to exposition of recent research in the mathematical sciences.
+With this goal in mind, the MAA' s Committee on Invited Paper Sessions solicits sessions devoted to exposition in the mathematical sciences.
+Sessions covering recent research are especially encouraged.
 Speakers in IPS sessions should be experts in their field committed to giving presentations accessible to a broad, non-expert audience.

 IPS organizers are responsible for determining the overarching theme of their session, inviting speakers, communicating with speakers, scheduling, and chairing the session program at the national meeting.
 IPS session presentations are typically 25 minutes in length with 5 minutes for questions.
 A session should contain at least four (4) talks on the subject so that the minimum timeframe for an IPS is two (2) hours.
 IPS sessions typically include no more than six (6) talks.